geobtaa/.github/profile/README.md

 ### 🗺️ [Geodata Asset Management {2024-2025} ](https://github.com/orgs/geobtaa/projects/17)

-Development tasks related to establishing a Geodata Collection for the BTAA, including new metadata fiels, ingest workflows, and download packages.
+Development tasks related to establishing a Geodata Collection for the BTAA, including new metadata fields, ingest workflows, and download packages.

 ## Dashboards for Ongoing Work: